undeflabs/UASECO-Maniaplanet/docs/Dedicated-Server/Methods.md

 ***

 ### [SetServerOptions](_#SetServerOptions)
 Set new server options using the struct passed as parameters.
-This struct must contain the following fields : `Name`, `Comment`, `Password`, `PasswordForSpectator`, `NextMaxPlayers`, `NextMaxSpectators`, `IsP2PUpload`, `IsP2PDownload`, `NextLadderMode`, `NextVehicleNetQuality`, `NextCallVoteTimeOut`, `CallVoteRatio`, `AllowMapDownload`, `AutoSaveReplays`, and optionally for forever: `RefereePassword`, `RefereeMode`, `AutoSaveValidationReplays`, `HideServer`, `UseChangingValidationSeed`, `ClientInputsMaxLatency`, `DisableHorns`, `DisableServiceAnnounces`, `KeepPlayerSlots`.
+This struct must contain the following fields : `Name`, `Comment`, `Password`, `PasswordForSpectator`, `NextMaxPlayers`, `NextMaxSpectators`, `IsP2PUpload`, `IsP2PDownload`, `NextLadderMode`, `NextVehicleNetQuality`, `NextCallVoteTimeOut`, `CallVoteRatio`, `AllowMapDownload`, `AutoSaveReplays`, and optionally for forever: `RefereePassword`, `RefereeMode`, `AutoSaveValidationReplays`, `HideServer`, `UseChangingValidationSeed`, `ClientInputsMaxLatency`, `DisableHorns`, `DisableServiceAnnounces`, `KeepPlayerSlots`, `ServerPlugin`.
 Only available to Admin.
 A change of NextMaxPlayers, NextMaxSpectators, NextLadderMode, NextVehicleNetQuality, NextCallVoteTimeOut or UseChangingValidationSeed requires a map restart to be taken into account.

 #### Description
 	boolean SetServerOptions(struct)